4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/handlers.rst

 ========

-Some of the core functionality provided by :mod:`fourinsight.engineroom.utils` relies on handlers that facilitate downloading and uploading of text content from a source.
+Some of the core functionality provided by :mod:`fourinsight.engineroom.utils` relies on handlers that facilitate downloading and uploading of text content from/to a source.
 The source can be a local file, an Azure Storage Blob, or any other suitable storage place.
-Two handlers, the :class:`~fourinsight.engineroom.utils.LocalFileHandler` and the :class:`~fourinsight.engineroom.utils.AzureBlobHandler` are available out-of-the-box. :ref:`Custom handlers<custom_handlers>` are easily set up by inheriting from :class:`~fourinsight.engineroom.utils.BaseHandler`.
+Two handlers, the :class:`~fourinsight.engineroom.utils.LocalFileHandler` and the :class:`~fourinsight.engineroom.utils.AzureBlobHandler`, are available out-of-the-box. :ref:`Custom handlers<custom_handlers>` are easily set up by inheriting from :class:`~fourinsight.engineroom.utils.BaseHandler`.